DPigeon/COMP371-Project/README.md

 ## Area51 Guide Tour Roller Coaster

-The goal of this project is to build a roller coaster with a world around it.
+The goal of this project was to build a roller coaster with a world around it.
+Made by DPigeon, eyitsKevin, almiche, dubemarcantoine, PinMeister & bit172.

 ## Setup